 After a lot of different approaches, the mechanic looks as follows:

-If you die, all your items in your inventory that are not equipped nor in the bag item are lost, and you lose XP but only within the frame of your current level, so basically with 0% progression in the current level the player loses no further XP.
+If you die, all your items in your inventory that are not equipped nor in the special bag (as opposed to normal inventory) item are lost, and you lose XP but only within the frame of your current level, so basically with 0% progression in the current level the player loses no further XP.

 Items that were equipped, get damaged with every death every item has 3 "lp" and one gets removed upon death.
 Basically three deaths can lead to the loss of a complete item if it was not repaired before, so far item durability is only something that gets affected upon death.